yashkhasbage25/AnonymizingAudioVisualData/_posts/2021-07-01-applying-current-ideas-to-general-videos.md

 * Input size: the input size for AttGAN is _strictly_ 112x112.
 However this need not be the case when we extract face from videos.
 Resizing of an image can definitely change dimensions but the ratio of height-to-width has to remain constant for maintaining its naturality.
 Hence, the face-images have to be padded (most probably, with zeros) to form square, and then resized to 112x112.
 Also, the zero padding has to be removed

-* vid2vid has to be applied to video after face anonymization.